 Preparing the Instant Pot:

 Once the 20 minutes is up, click on CANCEL and it will turn off.
-Proceed to Natural Release.
-Let the hissing sound dies off completely and then carefully turn the steam release valve to VENTING and let the steam all come out and no more hissing.
+Proceed to 10-minute Natural Release.
+Then carefully turn the steam release valve to VENTING and let the steam all come out and no more hissing.
 Open the lid and very carefully lift the trivet by its handle to remove the container out.
 Lift the 2 sides of the parchment paper to lift the cake out from the container.
 Let cool for 10 minutes.
 The cake will be very soft and spongy

 If you steam the cake in regular steamer: